-- What will the Department of Education do now? - What should institutions be doing? - What resources are available to assist with compliance? - What's happening with reciprocity discussions and related efforts?
+- What is the role of the Department of Education now? - What should institutions be doing? - What resources are available to assist with compliance? - What's happening with reciprocity discussions and related efforts?

 Because the federal regulation is no longer in force, this paper does not discuss either the regulatory guidance issued previously by the Department of Education or the congressional legislation to repeal the regulation.
 See the March 1, 2012, version of this background paper for information about those topics.